ComputationalPhysiology/modelparameters/docs/source/index.rst

 Installation
 ------------
-You can install model parameters either with `pip
+You can install modelparameters either with `pip
 <https://pypi.org/project/modelparameters/>`_:

 .. code:: shell